Arkema and the Théatre des Champs-Élysées

-So two years ago Arkema became one of the parties sensitive to the outreach of the Théâtre des Champs-Elysées.
+So in 2017, Arkema became one of the parties sensitive to the outreach of the Théâtre des Champs-Elysées.
 By sponsoring the theater’s excellent programming, the patrons also support the development of awareness initiatives, learning to sing, and encourage the recognition of young artists valorized by the programming.

 For over 20 years now, the Théâtre des Champs-Elysées has presented operatic and musical performances in school time, and every year welcomes over 10,000 children from elementary and high schools in Paris and the surrounding area.
 In collaboration with teachers, Théâtre des Champs-Elysées artists and crews, a specific program is drawn up in order to prepare pupils from grade 1 to grade 6 for this discovery of opera.

 Through this commitment, Arkema wants to be involved in this journey of discovery and awareness of music and the opera.
 These actions aim to help children better understand the world of classical music in both a fun and an educational way.